-The Data Protection Act 1988 governs how a data controller can gather, process and use personal information.
+The Data Protection Act 1988 has now been replaced by the General Data Protection Regulation 2016 (GDPR) and the Data Protection Act 2018 which govern how a data controller can gather, process and use personal information.
 It says those who record and use personal information must be open about how the information is used.
 The Act also gives individuals certain rights.

 What is the purpose of the act?

-The Data Protection Act places certain obligations upon organisations which collect and use personal information – for example, they must observe a set of eight principles which form the framework for compliance.
+The Acts places certain obligations upon organisations which collect and use personal information – for example, they must observe a set of seven principles which form the framework for compliance.

 The Home Office is the “data controller” in respect of personal information collected and processed by Operation Resolve and therefore any request for information held by the investigation will be dealt by the Home Office who will respond directly to the applicant.

 The Home Office has notified the Information Commissioner of the purposes for which personal information is processed by Operation Resolve.
 The full register can be seen on the Information Commissioner’s website at the following link:

 Why is personal information held by Operation Resolve?

 Operation Resolve uses personal information for a variety of purposes including the detection of crime and identifying and prosecuting offenders.
 The investigation also uses personal information for associated administrative and support functions.